agersant/tiger/Roadmap.md

 - [ ] Fix bug where origin is not consistent within one animation in selection window (is ok in workbench)
 - [ ] Fix bug where frame name can go outside frame bound in timeline
 - [ ] Fix bug where reordering frame changes selected frame
+- [ ] Fix bug where a console window opens alongside Tiger on Windows

 ## Tiger 0.3
 - [ ] Error dialogs